Reviewed Source

 5. Tag Protection

-This pattern uses semver tags prefixed with a v on the repository to trigger releases and builds.
-To ensure that these tags are applied correctly their creation is limited to the maintainer team by creating a tag protection rule:
+If using semver tags prefixed with a v on the repository to trigger releases and builds you also need to protect them.
+Create a tag protection rule:

 • Use the GitHub web interface to view your repository settings (the “Settings” tab).